 No carbonated drinks and no pop.
 Carbonated drinks, even mineral water with gas, aggravate the effects of alcohol, and cause detrimental effects to your health the next morning.

-And the last thing: if you feel like throwing up at any time during the party, go out and do throw up.
+And the last thing: if you feel like vomiting at any time during the party, go out and do throw up.
 It helps a lot with the poisoning.

 So you found this page too late, and drank too much already while not being prepared.
 No big deal; some Russians wake up like that every other day.
 There are easy and reliable cures to help your body heal.